Project-MONAI/model-zoo/models/lung_nodule_ct_detection/docs/README.md

 ## MONAI Bundle Commands
 In addition to the Pythonic APIs, a few command line interfaces (CLI) are provided to interact with the bundle.
 The CLI supports flexible use cases, such as overriding configs at runtime and predefining arguments in a file.

-For more details usage instructions, visit the [MONAI Bundle Configuration Page](https://docs.monai.io/en/latest/config_syntax.html).
+For more detailed usage instructions, visit the [MONAI Bundle Configuration Page](https://docs.monai.io/en/latest/config_syntax.html).

 #### Execute training: